EvernodeXRPL/evernode-sdk/evdevkit/index.md

 ## Acquiring instance from Evernode
 You can use the Evernode developer kit to acquire instances from Evernode.
 This will create you a fresh Evernode instance where you can deploy your smart contracts.
-- You are required to set `EV_TENANT_SECRET` and `EV_USER_PRIVATE_KEY` [environment variables](#environment-variables) before acquire the instance.
+- You are required to set `EV_TENANT_SECRET` and `EV_USER_PRIVATE_KEY` [environment variables](#environment-variables) before acquiring the instance.
-- To override Evernode instance's configurations You can create a [HotPocket configuration](../hotpocket/reference-configuration.md) file and set it's path as `EV_HP_CONFIG_PATH` [environment variable](#environment-variables).
+- To override Evernode instance's configuration You can create a [HotPocket configuration](../hotpocket/reference-configuration.md) file and set its path as `EV_INSTANCE_CONFIG_PATH` [environment variable](#environment-variables).
 - Following command will create an instance in a random host.
-Given configurations will be populated if `EV_HP_CONFIG_PATH` is given.
+Given configurations will be populated if `EV_INSTANCE_CONFIG_PATH` is given.
 ```
 evdevkit acquire
 ```
 - This will return the acquired instance details.

 ## Deploying a contract to Evernode
-You can deploy your already implemented [smart contract](../hotpocket/concepts.md#smart-contract) with any language to to the acquired Evernode instance.
+You can deploy your already implemented [smart contract](../hotpocket/concepts.md#smart-contract) with any language to the acquired Evernode instance.

 ### Creating the deployable contract package
 You can package your contract using evdevkit.
-- To override Evernode instance's contract configurations You can create a [Contract configuration](../hotpocket/reference-configuration.md#contract) file and set it's path as `EV_CONTRACT_CONFIG_PATH` [environment variable](#environment-variables).
+- To override Evernode instance's contract configurations You can create a [Contract configuration](../hotpocket/reference-configuration.md#contract) file and set its path as `EV_CONTRACT_CONFIG_PATH` [environment variable](#environment-variables).
 ```
 # evdevkit bundle <path to contract directory> <public key of the instance> <contract binary> -a <contract binary arguments>
 evdevkit bundle $HOME/contract ed060a4aae0ec9183e4869e1490e908c9a9a3fd72816021c823ecd7d052e6e02d2 /usr/bin/node -a index.js